 What will I study?

-You will complete either a substantial research-based dissertation and four taught units, or a smaller independent guided study project and five taught units, selected from a wide range of unit options, across Childhood Studies.
+You will complete an independent guided study project and five taught units, selected from a wide range of unit options, across Childhood Studies.
 These currently include:

 *Only one of these units can be chosen.